Read Aloud Tips for Parents

 Reading aloud to your kids is a great way to…

-discuss and relate to good and bad decisions characters make
+Discuss and relate to the good and bad decisions characters make.

 How do you Read Aloud?